cfernan3/DevOpsProject/MS3-Deployment/README.md

 Once the newly deployed code on the canary causes errors, the load balancer redirects all the traffic to the prodcution checkbox.io running EC2

 The steps involved here are:
-* Developer first modifies the checboxio/public_html/index.html(as below) and pushes the code to canary branch of the repo
+* Developer first modifies the checboxio/public_html/index.html(as below) and pushes the code to canary branch of the repository

 ![image](https://media.github.ncsu.edu/user/6391/files/dc8417ea-ca3e-11e7-89a0-ea116c17812e)